mendix/docs/content/refguide/offline-first.md

 #### 2.6.3 Dangling references {#dangling-references}

 During the synchronization the server performs referential integrity validation of the new or changed objects that are being synchronized to the server.
-This validation ensures that none of the synchronized objects have associations pointing to an object that exists only in the device database.
+This validation ensures that none of the synchronized objects have associations pointing to an object that exists only on the device.
 If an association doesn’t satisfy this condition, this is called a dangling reference.

 For example, when a committed `City` object refers to an uncommitted `Country` object, synchronizing the `City` object alone will yield an invalid `Country` object reference, which will trigger a dangling reference error upon synchronization.